yuguangdang/ai-travel-assistant-frontend/README.md

 <h1>Overview</h1>

 This project is a React-based chat application that demonstrates implementing three different communication methods: WebSocket, REST, and Server-Sent Events (SSE).
-The application is designed to provide a seamless chat experience with both AI assistants and human consultants.
+The application is designed to provide a seamless chat experience with both AI travel assistants and human consultants.

 ## Features